-- New!
-Daikin controller now available!
-Control your system from anywhere in the world!
+- Daikin controller.
+Control your system from anywhere in the world.

 - Installations across the Northern Beaches, Central Sydney & Eastern Suburbs.

 - Daikin ducted air conditioning features make for a more comfortable environment.